srchulo/Mojo-DB-Connector/README.md

 This can be useful when developing using something like [Docker](https://www.docker.com/), which easily allows you to set different environment variables in dev/prod.

+[Mojo::DB::Connector](https://metacpan.org/pod/Mojo::DB::Connector) is a shell class that just composes [Mojo::DB::Connector::Base](https://metacpan.org/pod/Mojo::DB::Connector::Base):

+    with 'Mojo::DB::Connector::Base';

+You may use [Mojo::DB::Connector::Base](https://metacpan.org/pod/Mojo::DB::Connector::Base) as a starting point for your own DB Connectors, if needed.

 See [Mojo::DB::Connector::Role::Cache](https://metacpan.org/pod/Mojo::DB::Connector::Role::Cache) for the ability to cache connections.

 # ATTRIBUTES